Kotodama is a Japanese term that originates from Shinto, Japan’s animist religion.

 Moses asked God: “What is your name?”
 God said (depending on translation): “I am who I am” or “I will be what I will be”.

-In the now, God manifests as a “who”.
-In the time after (and presumably before) the now, God is a “what”.
+In the now, God manifests as a “who”; a self.
+In the time after the now, God is an undifferentiated potential, a “what“.

-God also self-identifies as “I am”; as being, not a being.
+God also self-identifies as “I am”; being, not a being.

 God is flow of the Everything.